 Even a single-stemmed white phalaenopsis orchid can be adorned with decorative accents.
 For example, a mix of holiday foliage, Christmas trinkets and succulents.

 This winter-blooming beauty also is a perfect holiday gift.
 Its beauty is hard to resist!

 The delightful scent that lavender scent has makes it appealing as a holiday centrepiece.
 In fact, it’s often sheared into a Christmas tree shape this time of year or used as part of a wreath decoration.

 This dwarf evergreen maintains a pyramid shape that makes it perfect for a grand display on your porch this season.
 Add Christmas balls and small ornaments to add cheer and an accent.

 This northern native is moving up the Christmas plant charts.
 Wintergreen blossoms look like tiny, dangling bells – making it a lovely table addition this holiday season.

 This list isn’t complete without the classic pine.
 After all, what’s Christmas without a tree?
 You can opt for a fake one, but there’s just something special about a fresh-smelling pine tree.

 With the right conditions and care, these holiday blooms can thrive until after Christmas.
 As with any plants, give them TLC to keep them blooming for this season and beyond.

 We hope our list of Christmas plants will help make your home festive more than ever until Santa arrives!
-And if you’re thinking of adding a splash of colour to your winter garden, read our winter bedding plants ideas next – and thank us later!Shop Log Cabins
+And if you’re thinking of adding a splash of colour to your winter garden and log cabin retreat, read our winter bedding plants ideas next – and thank us later!Shop Log Cabins